abcnews/svelte-scrollyteller/README.md

 The Svelte components are [packaged using SvelteKit svelte-package](https://kit.svelte.dev/docs/packaging).

 The Web Component is built separately using Vite with the `vite-webcomponents.config.js` config.

+Add `#debug=true` to your story to enable debug mode and clearly outline each section.

 ### Get started